smart-on-fhir/Swift-FHIR/README.md

 [ ] Write a real nice documentation
 ```

-Working to some extent:
+Working, at least to some extent:

 - Classes generated for FHIR's base resources
     + Try to use Swift native types whenever possible
+    + Use custom Date/Time/DateTime/Instant structs
 - Use a FHIR server protocol for REST interactions
-- Use custom Date/Time/DateTime/Instant structs
 - Deserialize from JSON
+- Serialize to JSON
 - Resolve contained resources
 - Construct searches with NoSQL-like statements (cf. fhir.js)
 - Use example resources for auto-created class unit tests
+    + Tests deserialization from file
+    + Tests serialization from deserialized instances

 Class Generation